klacherra/timeline/README.md

 * **images:** This is a directory; it's where images are stored.

 ### Uploading images
 Events can be printed with an accompanying image; to pull the image into the repository, click on [the "images" directory](https://github.com/klacherra/timeline/tree/master/images), then the "Upload files" button on the right side of the page.
 This will take you to [the "Upload files" page](https://github.com/klacherra/timeline/upload/master/images); click on "choose your files" to select the images to upload.
 Adding a file to the repository is treated the same way as modifying a file, so you will need to _commit_ these new files; fill out a commit message as you would for any other change, and click "Commit changes" to pull your images into the repo.
+See [below](#images) for instructions on how to pull these images onto the page.

 (Note: GitHub isn't really supposed to be used as a file store, and they cap repositories at somewhere around 1 gigabyte in size.
 If you have lots of images, or several really large ones that you don't want to resize, you'll probably want to host them elsewhere.
 There are lots of options to do this.)